sot-tech/mochi/docs/middleware/torrent_approval.md

 This middleware provides the following parameters for configuration:

 - `initial_source` - source type: `list` or `directory`
-- `preserve`: - save source provided data into storage
+- `storage` - storage configuration to store data, structure is same as global `storage` section.
+If `name` is empty or `internal` global storage will be used
 - `configuration` - options for specified source
 	- `list`:
 		- `hash_list` - list of HEX encoded hashes